4. Run via GitHub Actions

 echo test, and deploy your project.

 This Action is triggered when there is a “pull” or a “push” to the repository’s main branch.
 This Action just ran when we pushed our commit to the repository.
-These events are defined by this portion in the workflow.
+These events are defined by this portion of the workflow.

 # This is a basic workflow to help you get started with Actions